 The difference between conduct disorder and oppositional defiant disorder is in the severity of the symptoms.
 They can lie on a continuum, usually with a developmental progression from oppositional defiant disorder to conduct disorder with increasing rage.

 Please read further to know the different types, symptoms, causes, and treatments for disruptive behavior disorders.

 Oppositional defiant disorder or ODD refers to a recurrent pattern of rebellious, harmful, hostile, and disobedient behavior toward authority figures persisting for at least six months.
-Children with the ODD or oppositional defiant disorder show a persistent pattern of arguments, disobedience, and angry outbursts.
+Children with ODD or oppositional defiant disorder show a persistent pattern of arguments, disobedience, and angry outbursts.
 While this behavior is commonly directed at authority figures, like teachers and parents, it can target classmates, siblings, and other children.

-To be diagnosed with the oppositional defiant disorder, four or more of the following symptoms must be present in the child:
+To be diagnosed with oppositional defiant disorder, four or more of the following symptoms must be present in the child:

-Disruptive behavior disorders behaviors must be displayed more frequently than in other children their age.
+Disruptive behavior disorder behaviors must be displayed more frequently than in other children their age.
 They must lead to significant impairment in the academic, social, or occupational functioning of the child to warrant a diagnosis.